Compare credit card deals

 - Annual fee: £0

 - Why we like it: American Express is known for its market-beating rewards schemes and this card does not disappoint, combining attractive cashback and rewards without the high annual fees attached to some of its other cards.
 If you are happy to switch cards after one year, check out the American Express Preferred Rewards Gold card as the £195 fee is currently waived for the first year.
-You can read more on the Amex site here.
+You can read more and check your eligibility on the Amex site here.

 Best pre-approved credit cards for rewards